-Attract chaffinch, great tit, blue tit, robin, greenfinch, goldfinch, wren, spotted woodpecker, wood nuthatch, siskin, jay, blackcap, swallow and other birds to the garden.
+Attract chaffinch, great tit, blue tit, robin, greenfinch, goldfinch, wren, spotted woodpecker, wood nuthatch, siskin, jay, blackcap, swallow and many other birds to the garden.

-Indirect witnesses of any pollution contaminating the area, garden birds help our ecosystems reach an equilibrium.
+Indirect witnesses of any pollution contaminating the area, all garden birds help our ecosystems reach an equilibrium.
 They control insect populations and spread seeds and berries far and wide.
 Some species are sedentary, and others migrate far away in winter or summer.

 These little flutterers are a blessing for your garden: flashes of color, beautiful music, and a mood-lifting back and forth ballet that’s always entertaining.